 These two are really sweet and they stand at 22cm tall and are coated with a weather resistant finish.

-I have been promising the kids a fairy garden for ages (actually it's really for me) and Gardens2you have a great range of ornamental toad stools, fairy doors and fairies.
-Or if Zen is more your thing, there is also a good selection of Buddha figurines and wall art.
-All products have free UK delivery and 30 days to return.
+I have been promising the kids a fairy garden for ages (actually it’s really for me) and many garden centres now have a great range of ornamental toadstools, fairy doors and fairies.
+Or if Zen is more your thing, you can also find a good selection of Buddha figurines and wall art.

 Whilst you’re waiting for life to return to the garden, it’s good to know it can still be a pretty place, at a reasonable cost.